 The MCS Planning Standards (MCS 020) stipulate that noise levels for an air source heat pump on its own must stay at or below 42 decibels (dB) from a metre distance away from any habitable room.
 Where there is a wind turbine already installed, the total noise pollution from both microgeneration technologies must not exceed 42 dB.
 If it does, you’ll need to get planning permission approval.

-Grid Connection for a heat pump
+Grid Connection for a Heat Pump

 Installing any heat pump adds a significant demand for electricity on the local grid.
 For this reason, the local Distribution Network Operator (DNO) will need notifying once the installation is complete.
-The good news is that this is for the installer to do – you won’t see any documentation or paperwork for this part of the installation.
+The good news is that this is for us to do – you won’t see any documentation or paperwork for this part of the installation.